 ✅ Pro Tip: Spend as much time on your YouTube thumbnail strategy as you do on video titles and descriptions.

-Use Contrast and Bright Colors
+Secret #1: Use High-Contrast and Bright Colors

 Colors that pop against YouTube’s mostly white and dark gray interface naturally draw attention.
 Bright yellows, reds, greens, and blues tend to work well.
 High-contrast combinations (like yellow text on a black background) are also more readable on mobile.